Ysurac/FlightAirMap/README.md

 Flights are displayed on a map that can be from : OpenStreetMap, Mapbox, MapQuest, Yandex, Bing, Google,...

 It can be used with Dump1090 or any SBS source.
-Can also be used with IVAO sources like whazzup.txt, phpvms,...
+Can also be used with virtual airlines sources like FlightGear, whazzup.txt from IVAO, VATSIM, phpvms,...

 It also support glidernet APRS source.